LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 ### The Goal

-Here is what you are trying to accomplish:
+First, let's go over what you are trying to accomplish.

 The home page is simply a form where users can input their name and choose a greeting: